Knowledge

 Be humble when winning and be a good sport in a losing battle.

-You must understand that archery and other sports are not all about winning.
+You must understand that archery and other sports aren’t all about winning.

 The committee will remove you automatically upon requirement deviation and give the chance to other aspiring applicants.